 - 2. Pass the College of Education interview and writing sample. - 3.
 Successfully complete EDUC 3315 with a grade of "C" or better. - 4.
 As part of the admissions process into the Educator Preparation Program, satisfy an Academic Proficiency requirement.
-This is determined in accordance with current state law.
 Because of shifting state requirements, prospective students should consult the current standard as posted on the College of Education site on the UMHB web page or through the Gateway pages on the students MyCampus home page.
 The required scores must be submitted to the UMHB Certification Coordinator no later than the semester when the student takes EDUC 3315. - 5.
 Sign and adhere to the Texas Educators' Code of Ethics statement. - 6.
-Earn a cumulative GPA of 2.75 or higher. - Submit a signed DOE FERPA form. - 8.
+Earn a cumulative GPA of 2.75 or higher. - 7.
+Submit a signed DOE FERPA form. - 8.
 Complete 12 or more hours in the content field (15 if math or science).
 A GPA of 2.5 or higher is required in these courses. - 9.
 Submit an application for admission into the program.
 (This is not the same as admittance into the university) Students apply via Gateway #1 on their MyCampus account page.
 Students who meet all program requirements will be issued an invitation to join the Educator Preparation Program. - 10.
 Accept the invitation for admission.
 Per state law, a student must accept the invitation for admittance. - 11.
 Demonstrate and maintain a "disposition to teach."
 Research reveals specific behaviors exhibited by successful educators.
-These are described on the College of Education Field Experiences Handbook.
+These are described on the College of Education Student Handbook.

 Note: A minimum of 18 hours must be taken after acceptance into the Educator Preparation Program but prior to student teaching.
-Students are cautioned not to wait to apply for and be admitted into the Educator Preparation Program during EDUC 3315 or by the end of the second semester sophomore year.
+Students are encouraged to take EDUC 3315 or by the end of the second semester sophomore year.
 Failure to meet program standards at that point may delay the student's graduation.